webpack/changelog-v5/README.md

 - removed buildin directory and replaced buildins with runtime modules
 - Removed deprecated features
-  - BannerPlugin now only support one argument that can be object, string or function
+  - BannerPlugin now only support one argument that can be an object, string or function
 - removed `CachePlugin`
 - `Chunk.entryModule` is deprecated, use ChunkGraph instead
 - `Chunk.hasEntryModule` is deprecated